aws/chalice/docs/source/topics/events.rst

     Resources deployed:
       - Lambda ARN: arn:aws:lambda:us-west-2:123:function:...

-And now we can test our app by publishing a few SNS message to our topic.
+And now we can test our app by publishing a few SNS messages to our topic.
 We'll do this using boto3.
 In the example below, we're using ``list_topics()`` to find the ARN associated with our topic name before calling the ``publish()`` method.